Planning (Consequential Provisions) Act 1990

 The Planning (Consequential Provisions) Act 1990 (c.
-11) was an act of the Parliament of the United Kingdom to make provision for repeals, consequential amendments, transitional and transitory matters and savings in connection with the consolidation of enactments in the Town and Country Planning Act 1990, the Planning (Listed Buildings and Conservation Areas) Act 1990 and the Planning (Hazardous substances) Act 1990 (including provisions to give effect to recommendations of the Law Commission).
+11) is an act of the Parliament of the United Kingdom to make provision for repeals, consequential amendments, transitional and transitory matters and savings in connection with the consolidation of enactments in the Town and Country Planning Act 1990, the Planning (Listed Buildings and Conservation Areas) Act 1990 and the Planning (Hazardous substances) Act 1990 (including provisions to give effect to recommendations of the Law Commission).

+Provisions

+Repealed enactments

+Section 3 of the act repealed 62 enactments, listed in parts I, II and III of the first schedule to the act; the repeals in part II extended to England and Wales only and those in part III to Scotland only.